 Bauer placed on leave by MLB following assault allegation

-Trevor Bauer was placed on administrative leave by Major League Baseball on Friday, three days after an allegation of assault was made against the Los Angeles Dodgers pitcher.
+Trevor Bauer was placed on administrative leave by Major League Baseball on Friday, three days after an allegation of assault was made by a woman against the Los Angeles Dodgers pitcher.

-“MLB’s investigation into the allegations made against Trevor Bauer is ongoing," the commissioner's office said in a statement.
 “While no determination in the case has been made, we have made the decision to place Mr. Bauer on seven-day administrative leave effective immediately.
-MLB continues to collect information in our ongoing investigation concurrent with the Pasadena Police Department’s active criminal investigation.”
+MLB continues to collect information in our ongoing investigation concurrent with the Pasadena Police Department’s active criminal investigation," the commissioner's office said in a statement.

-The leave was imposed under the joint domestic violence, sexual assault and child abuse policy adopted by MLB and the players' association in 2015 and can be the initial step leading to a longer suspension.
-The administrative leave has been extended for players under the policy in the past.
+The leave was imposed under the joint domestic violence, sexual assault and child abuse policy adopted by MLB and the players' union in 2015 and can be the initial step leading to a longer suspension.
+The administrative leave — during which a player is paid but cannot play — has been extended for players under the policy in the past.

-Bauer was not with the Dodgers when the team met President Joe Biden at the White House earlier Friday to celebrate the World Series title they won last year.
-He had been scheduled to start Sunday against the Washington Nationals.
+Bauer's agents said in a statement that he won't appeal MLB's decision to put him on leave.

 The protection order includes multiple graphic images from the woman who filed the request, according to The Athletic.
 The woman, in the 67-page ex-parte document, said Bauer assaulted her on two different occasions.
 Together, the woman said those two incidents included Bauer punching her in the face and body, sticking his fingers down her throat, and strangling her to the point where she lost consciousness multiple times, according to the document.